-Importance of Procurement Function in Manufacturing
+Importance of Procurement in Manufacturing

-What is the Procurement Function?
+What is the Importance of Procurement in Manufacturing Industry?

+What is Procurement in Manufacturing?
 Procurement refers to an organization’s strategy to acquire goods and services for ensuring successful business operations.
 The procurement process ensures the right materials/products/services are obtained at the right price, from the right source/vendors, in the right quantity, meeting the right specifications, and delivered at the right time to the right users.

 Companies involved in manufacturing and related sectors, typically incur about 60% to 70% of their total spend on the procurement of material and services.
 These materials and services directly impact the quality of the end product, final product price, timely product delivery, and customer satisfaction.
 Thus, Procurement is a strategic function that impacts operations, supply chain, quality, cost and profits of manufacturing companies.
 Hence it is crucial to have a good procurement strategy in place.